jhrcook/academic-kickstart/content/post/pymc3-spline/index.md

 $\qquad w \sim \mathcal{N}(0, 10)$
 $\quad \sigma \sim \text{Exp}(1)$

-The number of days of bloom will be modeled as a normal distribution with mean $\mu$ and standard deviation $\sigma$.
+The day of first bloom will be modeled as a normal distribution with mean $\mu$ and standard deviation $\sigma$.
 The mean will be a linear model composed of a y-intercept $a$ and spline defined by the basis $B$ multiplied by the model parameter $w$ with a variable for each region of the basis.
 Both have relatively weak normal priors.